ruppinlab/DECODEM/README.md

 ## Dependencies
 The deconvolution (and CCI inference) stage was performed on [NIH Biowulf](https://hpc.nih.gov/) environment using `R` and `Rslurm`.

 The ML predictors were developed on MacOS using `python` and further tested on linux (on HPC).
 The ML scripts can be run interactively using a `python` IDE or on command line as `python script_name.py`.
-Complementary analyses *i.e.*, data preprocessing, enrichment analysis, SC-CCI validation and some plot generation were performed locally using `R` on RStudio.
+Complementary analyses *i.e.*, data preprocessing, enrichment analysis, CCI validation in SC and some plot generation were performed locally using `R` on RStudio.

 Dependencies for `python` scripts:
 ```python